Caring with Caution: Latex Allergy Training in Healthcare

 The Prevalence of Latex Allergies

-Repeated exposure to latex makes you more likely to develop an allergic reaction, which is why latex allergies are much more common among healthcare workers than anyone without regular occupational exposure.
+Repeated exposure to latex makes you more likely to develop an allergic reaction, which is why latex allergies are much more common among healthcare workers than among those without regular occupational exposure.

 While the general population has a 4.3% prevalence rate, that of healthcare workers is more than twice that at 9.7%.